Contact Details

 Helen is a Senior Lecturer in the Department of Preventive and Social Medicine.
 She is an epidemiologist with a clinical background as a physiotherapist and a PhD in Public Health.
 Her research focuses on enhancing and improving what happens to people following injury, in particular preventing subsequent injury.
 Other areas of research include musculoskeletal disorders, particularly among nurses.

-She is currently leading a feasibility study funded by the Health Research Council of New Zealand (HRC) focused on preventing subsequent injuries and is a named investigator on two other HRC-funded projects.
-She was co-Principal Investigator on the HRC-funded Subsequent Injury Study (SInS) and has previously held a Strategy to Advance Research (STAR) PhD scholarship and a Health Research Council of New Zealand Occupational Health Career Development Award.
+Recently she led a feasibility study funded by the Health Research Council of New Zealand (HRC) focused on preventing subsequent injuries and has been Co-Investigator on two other HRC-funded projects examining outcomes of injury.
+She was Co-Principal Investigator on the HRC-funded Subsequent Injury Study (SInS) and has previously held a Strategy to Advance Research (STAR) PhD scholarship and a Health Research Council of New Zealand Occupational Health Career Development Award.